happyt/reactTabMenu/README.md

 - Haven't used Bootstrap, using the Pure css library
 - Over-ride some of the colours
 - Tried a few icon font methods
-    - boostrap (took this out - too big)
+    - bootstrap (took this out - too big)
     - icomoon
     - https://dmfrancisco.github.io/react-icons/
     - fontawesome